What Is Hezbollah?

 Hezbollah has attacked Israel with sophisticated anti-ship and anti-armor weapons, which Western officials say are supplied by Iran.
 Orion told CFR that the more precise weaponry being provided by Iran ensures that Hezbollah will become an increasingly dangerous threat to Israel.

-What is the extent of Hezbollah’s involvement in the Israel-Hamas war?
+How is Hezbollah involved in the ongoing Israel-Hamas war?

-Following the October assault on Israel by Hamas, the Iran-backed Palestinian militant group that governs the Gaza Strip, Hezbollah has fired shells across the Israel-Lebanon border in a show of what the group’s leaders called “solidarity” with Hamas, and several Hezbollah militants reportedly attempted to infiltrate Israel.
-Iran and Hezbollah likely advised and trained Hamas on how to attack Israel, experts say, though Hamas maintains that neither was involved planning its 2023 operation.
+Following the October 2023 assault on Israel by Hamas, the Iran-backed Palestinian militant group based in the Gaza Strip, Hezbollah has fired rockets, mortars, and drones across the Israel-Lebanon border in a show of what the group’s leaders call “solidarity” with its militarily inferior ally.
+Iran and Hezbollah likely advised and trained Hamas on how to attack Israel, experts say, though Hamas maintains that neither was involved in planning its 2023 operation.

 How have the United States and other countries treated the group?

 U.S. policymakers see Hezbollah as a global terrorist threat.
-The United States designated Hezbollah a foreign terrorist organization in 1997, and several individual Hezbollah members, including Nasrallah, are considered specially designated global terrorists, which subjects them to U.S. sanctions.
+The United States designated Hezbollah a foreign terrorist organization in 1997, and several individual Hezbollah members, including Nasrallah, are labeled “specially designated global terrorists,” which subjects them to U.S. sanctions.
 The Barack Obama administration provided aid to Lebanon’s military with the hope of diminishing Hezbollah’s credibility as the country’s most capable military force.
 However, Hezbollah’s and the Lebanese military’s parallel efforts to defend the Syrian border from the Islamic State and al-Qaeda-affiliated militants made Congress hesitant to send further aid [PDF], for fear that Hezbollah could acquire it.

 In 2015, the U.S. Congress passed the Hizballah International Financing Prevention Act, which sanctions foreign institutions that use U.S. bank accounts to finance Hezbollah.
 Lawmakers amended it in 2018 to include additional types of activities.
 Additionally, the Donald Trump administration sanctioned some of Hezbollah’s members in Parliament as part of its “maximum pressure” campaign against Iran.
 While Trump’s approach disrupted Iran’s economy, analysts say the country’s increasingly self-sufficient proxies have weathered the worst of the sanctions.